hbolzan/metaforms/README.md

 # Fulcro MetaForms

 This is a Fulcro based project.
-It's maing goal is to provide a tool to help build CRUD forms without coding.
+It's main goal is to provide a tool to help build CRUD forms without coding.

 ## Motivation
 Many former desktop developers (me included) have a hard time trying to learn how to write frontend web applications.
 What if there was a framework that needed no coding and they could focus only on business logic?
 That's what I'm trying to achieve.